cujojs/when/docs/api.md

 * array is an Array *or a promise for an array*, which may contain promises and/or values.

 Return a promise that will resolve only once *all* the items in `array` have resolved.
 The resolution value of the returned promise will be an array containing the resolution values of each of the items in `array`.

+If any of the promises is rejected, the returned promise will be rejected with the rejection reason of the first promise that was rejected.

 ### See also:
 * [when.join()](#whenjoin) - joining multiple promises